millerk22/emc2-labs/EMC2-Labs-Winter/lab01.rst

 .. code:: python

     def calculate_force(mass: float, acceleration: float = 9.8) -> float:
+        """
-        """Returns the force from a given mass and acceleration.
+        Returns the force from a given mass and acceleration.

-        The default value for acceleration is 9.8 m/s^2 from gravity.""" return mass * acceleration
+        The default value for acceleration is 9.8 m/s^2 from gravity.
+        """
+        return mass * acceleration

 >>> calculate_force(10)
 98.0
 >>> calculate_force(10, acceleration=3.73)  # mars
-70
+37.3

 Dictionaries
 ------------